The Office of the Governor is now accepting applications for the Fall 2023 Internship Program.

 Do you see a future career in public service?
 How far could a student internship take you?
 The Texas Governor's Internship program could be the next stepping stone for your career in public service.
-The OOG Internship program offers college students and recent graduates valuable experience and exposure to state government by providing opportunities to work alongside OOG staff in a variety of different fields.
+The Office of the Governor (OOG ) Internship program offers college students and recent graduates valuable experience and exposure to state government by providing opportunities to work alongside OOG staff in a variety of different fields.
 As an OOG intern, you can help make a difference while learning about the different facets of state government.
 Opportunities are on an unpaid basis only and the OOG is committed to working with students who are seeking course credit for their internship time.
 Apply now!
-You might be surprised.

 Benefits of the Texas Governor’s Internship Program